Portsmouth Spartans

-The professional American football team now known as the Detroit Lions previously played in Portsmouth, Ohio, as the Portsmouth Spartans, from its founding in 1928 to its relocation to Detroit in 1934.
-Originally drawing players from defunct independent professional and semi-professional teams, they joined the fledgling National Football League in 1930.
-Their home stadium was Universal Stadium (known today as Spartan Municipal Stadium).
+The Portsmouth Spartans were a professional American football team that played in Portsmouth, Ohio, from their founding in 1928 to their relocation to Detroit in 1934.
+Originally drawing players from defunct independent professional and semi-professional teams, they joined the fledgling National Football League (NFL) in 1930.
+Their home stadium was Universal Stadium, known today as Spartan Municipal Stadium.

+The team was sold to a new ownership group in 1934 and relocated to Detroit, where they became the Detroit Lions — a team which remains part of the NFL today.